citrix/xencenter-plugin-specification/docs/features.md

 1. Notifying that the RPC call is carrying XML (as opposed to JSON)

-2. The function to execute (`GetCurrentOtherConfig`) which fires off an API call - the modified JQuery library packages up the API call as an XML-RPC request and hands it to XenCenter.
+2. The function to execute (`GetCurrentOtherConfig`) which fires off an API call - the modified jQuery library packages up the API call as an XML-RPC request and hands it to XenCenter.

-    Notice that the function name for the callback is passed as an additional first parameter to the API call.
+    Notice that the function name for the callback is passed as an extra first parameter to the API call.

 3. We don't specify a version number for the XML (`null`) which is interpreted as 1.0.

 4. We pass a description of the API call we want to make inside `GetCurrentOtherConfig` so the appropriate objects are created for the function to access.

-## Features: TabPage Javascript API – Required Functions
+#### Required Functions

 > **Important:**
 >
 > It is required that you define a `RefreshPage` function in your JavaScript.

-XenCenter will call this function every time it reloads the HTML page or adjusts the variables on the scripting object.
-Your code should be structured so that the RefreshPage function can easily tear down and rebuild the state of the page:
+XenCenter calls this function every time it reloads the HTML page or adjusts the variables on the scripting object.
+Structure your code so that the `RefreshPage` function can easily tear down and rebuild the state of the page:

 ```javascript
 $(document).ready(RefreshPage);